vimeo/dials/README.md

 }

 // ConfigPath returns the path to the config file.
 This is particularly helpful
-// when the path is populated from the environment variables or command line flags.
+// when the path is populated from environment variables or command line flags.
-// Dials will first read from the environment variables and command line flags
+// Dials will first read from environment variables and command line flags
-// and then read the config file from the populated field. func (c *Config) ConfigPath() (string, bool) {
+// and then read the config file specified by the populated field. func (c *Config) ConfigPath() (string, bool) {
-	// can alternatively return empty string and false if no config file to read return c.Path, true
+	// can alternatively return empty string and false if the state of the
+	// struct doesn't specify a config file to read return c.Path, true
 }